-The Extended Soak cycle features brief periods of agitation and soak time to help remove heavy soils and stains that need pretreatment.
+This cycle includes brief periods of agitation and soak time to help remove heavy soils and stains that need pretreatment.

 - Use warm water when soaking laundry (hot water can set stains).
-See pages 17-19 for stain removal information. - Use the amount of detergent or presoak additive recommended by manufacturer. - After the Extended Soak cycle ends, add detergent and set a new wash cycle.
+See pages 14-16 for stain removal information. - Use the amount of detergent or presoak additive recommended by the manufacturer. - After the Extended Soak cycle ends, add detergent and set a new wash cycle.